maz47zu/FuzzyController/README.md

 # FuzzyController

-Fuzzy logic controller which could be implemented as an library in the temperature or speed control process.
+Fuzzy logic controller is designed to control the dynamic processes (for example heating).
-Could be easily use on Raspberry Pi platform.
+Can be easily use on Raspberry Pi platform, as a Python library.